 - Priced higher than other mattresses, considered a mid-tier or luxury buy

 The Hybrid Mattress

 What’s a hybrid mattress?
 At its most basic, a hybrid mattress is simply a mattress that combines two or more different forms of mattress types into one.
 Typically, the hybrid model uses foam and either innerspring or wrapped coils together to create a medium-firm mattress.
 The memory foam usually sits at the top of the mattress, while the springs are underneath, offering support and cutting down on sinkage.
 Perfect for side sleepers who like more support in a mattress, but still require that little bit of give that memory foam tends to provide.
-Hybrid mattresses were created so that one can enjoy the best of both worlds, and it remains one of the reasons why they’re so popular among modern mattress shoppers.
+Hybrid mattresses, like the Yogasleep Yogabed Cool Hybrid mattress, were created so that one can enjoy the best of both worlds, and it remains one of the reasons why they’re so popular among modern mattress shoppers.
 For couples with different firmness needs, they can be a great compromise, simultaneously offering a soft top with firm support from the base.
 Also, a hybrid mattress is an excellent choice for any position sleeper, another reason for its popularity among couples.